 By a 3-2 vote, Council approved the ordinance restricting STRs in residential areas on December 14th, 2017.

-Short-term Rentals will no longer be allowed in R-1 and R-2 neighborhoods, with the exception of owner-occupied STRs where the owner is present during the rental.
-No new permits will be issued in R-1 and R-2.
+Short-term rentals will no longer be allowed in R-1 and R-2 neighborhoods, with the exception of owner-occupied STRs, meaning the owner is present during the rental.
+No new permits will be issued in these neighborhoods.
 Existing STRs in these residential zones will be phased out by December 31, 2019.
 The new ordinance went into effect on January 13, 2018.